Salem Reads - 2020

 The Salem Public Library Foundation sees Salem Reads as an opportunity to increase the Library’s visibility, and act as a catalyst to bring the community together around shared values.
 The Salem Reads program is distinctive from other similar programs in Oregon in that we are targeting the participation of young people in our high schools by giving classroom sets of Salem Reads books to eight high schools in the area and Chemawa.
 Our goal is to have a rich multi-generational experience for everyone who participates.
 We hope you will join us!!

-A list of books, videos, and links to more offerings is available in the 'Read Alike' brochure prepared by our talented Salem librarians.
+A 'Read Alike' brochure offers a list of books, videos, and links to more offerings prepared by our talented Salem librarians.